Shadowe15/Hackathon/README.md

 ### Objectives
 - Use Wireshark or similar tools to filter DNS queries.
-- Search for unusual subdomains ending with `.evil.com`.
+- Search for unusual subdomains.
 - Reconstruct the base64-encoded flag from fragmented DNS subdomains.
 - Decode the base64 string to reveal the flag.